 The Best Hearing Aids

 The best hearing aid delivers pristine sound quality in a subtle design while being comfortable enough for all-day use.
 We spoke with audiologists and tested nine products for appearance, sound quality, and the ability to filter different frequencies.
-In the end, we found three over-the-counter amplifiers that clearly stood out from the crowd.
+In the end, we found two over-the-counter amplifiers that clearly stood out from the crowd.

 The Best Hearing Aid

 A hearing aid requires a doctor’s prescription, a custom fitting, and a few thousand dollars.
 If you’re not quite ready for that kind of investment and you want something you can buy over the counter, there are alternatives like hearing amplifiers.
 These devices — sometimes called personal sound amplification products (PSAPs) — are cheaper, and more easily accessible, but their lack of Food and Drug Administration (FDA) regulation means you don’t always know what kind of quality you’re getting.
 That’s where we come in.
 We tested nine different hearing amplifiers and found two discreet devices that will help you hear for less than $500.

 We loved the Tweak Focus for its behind-the-ear styling and its ability to amplify sound clearly at a fraction of the cost of a traditional hearing aid.
 The device was so lightweight and small, we nearly forgot we were wearing an amplifier, and our coworkers didn’t even notice we had them in.
 Best of all, the unpleasant, staticky white noise so common in other products was nowhere to be found in this amplifier, bringing the Tweak Focus’ sound quality head-and-shoulders above the competition.

 Looking for an amplifier that doesn’t look like a hearing aid?
 Our runner-up, the Sound World Solutions CS50, looks and feels like wearing a small Bluetooth headset — a noticeable, but sleek black earpiece.
-And it functions just like one, too: The Sound World connects to your phone, meaning you can answer calls and stream music through your hearing aid.
+And it functions just like one, too: The Sound World connects to your phone, meaning you can answer calls and stream music through your hearing device.
 The phone app also lets you adjust settings to fit your personal hearing needs, although we found customization a bit complicated.
 And despite the in-depth personalization, the CS50’s sounds weren’t as crisp as the Tweak’s.

 How We Found the Best Hearing Amplifier